apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 This is helpful because the Swift code generation will now generate a method that only accepts a single ID instead of an array, but you'll still be calling the same mutation under the hood, without the backend needing to change anything.

-In the `Query Variables` section of GraphiQL, update variables to use `tripID` as the key, and remove the array brackets from around the identifier:
+In the `Query Variables` section of GraphiQL, update variables to use `id` as the key, and remove the array brackets from around the identifier:

 ```json:title=(GraphiQL)
 {"id": "25"}